Cameron Mathison’s Cancer-Free, Soap Veteran Shares Fantastic Health Update

 “The cancer has not spread… so I am cancer-free,” Mathison shared.

-Mathison shared a photo from the event via his Instagram page and both fans and entertainment industry colleagues went crazy over it.
-Cameron noted that this event was his first night out since his surgery and he added that he was feeling strong.
+Mathison shared a photo from the event via his Instagram page, and both fans and entertainment industry colleagues went crazy over it.
+Cameron noted that this event was his first night out since his surgery, and he added that he was feeling strong.

-More than 15,000 people liked Cameron’s post on Instagram and he also received more than 1,000 comments.
+More than 15,000 people liked Cameron’s post on Instagram, and he also received more than 1,000 comments.

 “Looking great!
 Glad you are feeling well, Cam,” wrote Tamara Braun, who currently stars on General Hospital and used to be on All My Children.